Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 26 Maret 2025 03.27.51 UTC
+- WIB: Rabu, 26 Maret 2025 04.23.41 UTC
-- WITA: Rabu, 26 Maret 2025 04.27.51 UTC
+- WITA: Rabu, 26 Maret 2025 05.23.41 UTC
-- WIT: Rabu, 26 Maret 2025 05.27.51 UTC
+- WIT: Rabu, 26 Maret 2025 06.23.41 UTC

 Kutipan Inspiratif:
-"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
-It’s much easier to come up with excuses of why you can't do it.
-If you do what is easy your life will be hard."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: motivational
+Kategori: success